hto/awesome-godot/assets.md

 ## Sounds
 - [Sound Effects by Kastenfrosch](https://freesound.org/people/Kastenfrosch/packs/10069/) - Some Generic Sound effects / jingles, that mostly dont relate to anything in real-life, but are associated with certain events in games.
+- [Zapsplat](https://www.zapsplat.com/) - We are a free sound effects and music library offering thousands of tracks for instant download as both mp3 and wav files and add hundreds more every week.